Deltron 3030 (album)

 Deltron 3030 is the debut album by the hip hop supergroup of the same name: rapper Del the Funky Homosapien, producer Dan the Automator, and DJ Kid Koala.
 It was released on May 23, 2000, by 75 Ark.
-The album was reissued on July 1, 2008 with 3 bonus remixes.
+The album was reissued on July 1, 2008, with 3 bonus remixes.
 The album's cover features a photograph of the Perisphere, a structure constructed for the 1939 New York World's Fair.

 It is a rap opera concept album set in a dystopian year 3030.
 The album's story casts Del in the role of Deltron Zero, a disillusioned mech soldier and interplanetary computer prodigy rebelling against a 31st-century New World Order.
 In a world where evil oligarchs suppress both human rights and hip-hop, Del fights rap battles against a series of foes, becoming Galactic Rhyme Federation Champion.
-Del the Funky Homosapien's lyrics veer from serious social commentary to humor to epic sci-fi battles, while producer Dan the Automator creates an eerie and dense atmosphere.
+Del's lyrics veer from serious social commentary to humor to epic sci-fi battles, while producer Dan the Automator creates an eerie and dense atmosphere.

-The song "3030" was used as the theme song on the short-lived CBS series Robbery Homicide Division.